 3. Food Cost in Australia

-Average food costs in Australia are not as exorbitant and here is a list that will be of great help without a doubt:
+Apart from knowing the average living cost in Australia, a student should know about the average food cost in Australia.
+It is not as exorbitant and here is a list that will be of great help without a doubt:

 4. Transportation Costs in Australia